-The third element in a Level 1 probabilistic risk assessment (PRA) consists of data analysis. human reliability analysis, and the quantification and generation of results (refer to Figure 1.3).
-The quantification and results component consists of three tasks: (1) initial guantification of accident sequences, (2) final quantification of accident sequences, and (3) sensitivity and importance analyses.
-This is shown on the flowchart in Figure 11.1.
-The objective of the task on initial quantification is to perform an initial, preliminary quantification of the set of accident sequences. i.e., once the event tree-based, system-level expressions become available.
-Through this task. models that represent the response of plant systems and operation actions are linked to plant initiators to form, in terms of basic events, the logic expressions for accident sequences.
+The quantification and results component consists of three tasks: (1) initial quantification of accident sequences, (2) final quantification of accident sequences, and (3) sensitivity and importance analyses.
+The objective of the task on initial quantification is to perform an initial, preliminary quantification of the set of accident sequences, i.e., once the event tree-based, system-level expressions become available.
+Through this task, models that represent the response of plant systems and operation actions are linked to plant initiators to form, in terms of basic events, the logic expressions for accident sequences.
 The objective of the final quantification is to identify those accident sequences considered to be dominant after initial quantification and to determine where refinements to the risk profile may be warranted and then to carry out the new quantification.
 The objective of the sensitivity analysis is to investigate the implications of modeling choices other than the choices that were actually used.
 Importance analysis is to assess the importance of model parameters, evaluated within the terms of the model itself.